 As Co-Program Director, Linda works closely with both members and programming staff.
 She facilitates counseling, crisis intervention, and case management services for those who come to us.
 Linda also works closely with our team of volunteers.

 "Members are well-served in a dignified, respectful manner.
 The feeling is more like a team effort of all those involved, rather than one group of people being served by another."

 Bill provides individual counseling to members of Samaritan Community who are facing difficult short-term and long-term life challenges.
 He first started his career as a civil engineer, but then left to attend seminary and graduate school.
 Bill completed his doctorate in historical theology and analytical psychology from Vanderbilt University.
 Prior to coming to Samaritan Community, he served as a hospital chaplain, pastoral psychotherapist, and clinical supervisor.

 "I most enjoy the one-on-one contact with people who, despite their intelligence, education, and character, have fallen on hard times.
 I receive so much more from all of them than I ever expected in return for the little I give."

 As Director of Community Relations, Peter is responsible for informing the greater Baltimore community about the work of Samaritan Community, and thus creating a greater network of support.

 "My favorite part of working at Samaritan Community is getting to see our members transform their lives and become the people they had hoped to be.

-In her role as Donor Relations Manager, Emily works on fundraising activities, communication initiatives, and administrative support.
+In her role, Emily works on grant writing, fundraising activities, and communication initiatives.

 "I can't say enough about how proud I am to be a part of Samaritan Community.
 When people know that others care about them, value them, and genuinely want to help them succeed - that's when amazing things happen."